LinkedIn Learning: Pricing, Features, Best Courses

 |LinkedIn Learning||+13 000|

 The second big difference is the price.
 The advantage of Udemy is the flexibility.
-We pay for the training so we can decide to follow only one, without being forced to commit.
+You pay for the training course, so you can decide to follow only one, without being forced to commit.

 |LinkedIn Learning||$19.99 per month|